andrewwood2/acebook-cabbage/README.md

 I would like to create a post

 As a user
-So that I can
-I would like to see posts diplayed in reverse chronological order
+So that I can see the most up to date news from my friends I would like to see posts displayed in reverse chronological order

 As a fickle user
 So that I can edit my opinions